 If you are creating more than one unified messaging service for Office 365, note that this is the name that will appear on the Users > Unified Messaging Accounts page when you configure users for unified messaging.
-Enter a display name that will simplify choosing the correct unified messaging service for each user
+Enter a display name that will simplify choosing the correct unified messaging service for each user.

-- Step 7 Beginning with Unity Connection 8.6(2) ES 36 and later, if you want Unity Connection to validate the SSL certificate from the Exchange server, check the Validate Certificates for Exchange Servers check box. - Step 8 In the Proxy Server field, enter the IP Address and port in the Adress:Port or Hostname:Port format.
+- Step 7 If you want Connection to validate the SSL certificate from the Exchange server, check the Validate Certificates for Exchange Servers check box. - Step 8 In the Proxy Server field, enter the IP Address and port in the Adress:Port or Hostname:Port format.

-Proxy Server is an optional field that allows you to route the traffic using a Proxy server when the Office 365 network is not accessible from Unity Connection.
+Proxy Server is an optional field that allows you to route the traffic using a Proxy server when the Office 365 network is not accessible from Connection.

-Step 9 If you want Connection to automatically find Hosted Exchange client access servers, do the following:
+- Step 9 If you want Connection to automatically find Hosted Exchange client access servers, do the following: - a.

-a.
 Select Search for Hosted Exchange Servers.